 Cedar Grove Cemetery

-Established in 1859, the Cedar Grove Cemetery became the "new" cemetery.
+Established in 1859, the Cedar Grove Cemetery was established in 1859.
 After the Battle of Williamsburg, the citizens were unsure where to bury those Confederates who fell during the fight.
-More than 250 Confederates were buried in a common grave.
+More than 250 Confederates were buried.
+Most of the soldiers names where known and recorded.
 In 1935, a monument was erected to mark the site.
 Union soldiers were buried in Yorktown.
-Other well known people are also buried in this cemetery, including the first president of the College of William & Mary, Benjamin Ewell, and Thomas Russel Bowden, an early Attorney General of Virginia.

 809 South Henry Street, Williamsburg, VA | View Map